vyos/vyos-documentation/docs/configuration/protocols/bfd.rst

 Enable BFD in OSPF
 ------------------

-.. cfgcmd:: set interfaces ethernet <interface> ip ospf bfd
+.. cfgcmd:: set protocols ospf interface <interface> ip ospf bfd

    Enable BFD for OSPF on a interface